A World Unseen

 The frozen lake capital has a number of abstract pieces of wall reliefs.
 The first shows a large wraith-like figure standing above a bunch of smaller spirits with its arms raised, a rising sun in the background.
 The seconds sees that larger figure split into a bunch of smaller spirits, all flying towards the sun now at its highest point directly above them.
 Clear parallels can be drawn between the smaller and larger figures and the beastmen and giants, the former looking on as the latter performs some kind of ritual gesture.
 The texture for the giant looks as if the individual tiny spirits it broke up into were already separated but holding together.
 The circular depression in the head likewise brings to mind the concentration of souls in the head.
 On top of that, the “spirits” flying toward the sun is curious considering that the sun is the source of souls to begin with.
 Indeed, it is interesting that similar reliefs of wispy figures rising around a circle are featured on the tower lanterns — in essence, the lamps closest to the sky.
 It is likewise odd that this facility uses blue flames, the same color as magic like Soul Arrow or Soul Ray.

 Taken altogether, the goal of these nonhumans’ paganism was to “return” the souls that the sun had given — that is, to undo the magic which made them so different from humans.
 If so, then the ritual acts performed by the giants, bearing the largest souls, were at least believed to somehow achieve that end.
 This might be why their capital was situated atop a frozen lake in the first place.
-The way the map layout is structured, we would have probably needed to reenact the rituals at the two towers — most likely lighting the lanterns — to unlock the otherwise short and direct route to the boss; anything else would be inconsistent with FromSoftware‘s design philosophy to progression throughout the rest of the game.
+The way the map layout is structured, we would have probably needed to reenact the rituals at the two towers — most likely lighting the lanterns — to unlock the otherwise short and direct route to the boss; the game code confirms plans for some kind of “door” to the second boss room opening under certain prerequisites.
 In that case, there must be some ritual importance to the lake.
 What does ice do when heated?
 Melt.
 And after that?
 Evaporate.
 Basically, water rises toward the sun back into the sky, exactly like how the murals depict this civilizations’ hope for their souls.

 Put simply, the giants’ ritual would have been to use their souls to create magical blue flames which would transfer to all the lake water they would evaporate back into the atmosphere, perhaps aiming to eventually make the sun take all water and souls in this frozen wasteland.
 They believed that this would somehow slowly purge them of their inhumanity.
 Their religion was, in short, characterized by shame in their history and lineage.
 Whether this was true from the very start or simply evolved to be the case over time, the First Scourge had arrived whilst a bunch of beastly barbarians viewed their ancestors’ work with souls to be a mistake, wanting to reintegrate into the human societies which they constantly feared would exterminate them.
 This definitely helps explain why the giants were willing to cooperate with humans in restoring the lands lost to the deep fog: they always wanted peaceful coexistence.
 The First Scourge, however, proved that nothing good could come of messing with souls, so the giants accepted both the Archstones and the ban on magic, ending the pagan era.